Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/practical-assignment.md

   interpreting, and stating the main technical ideas presented in the textbooks.

-- Equip a learner to solve new problems in the field of discrete structures by applying &mdash; in a new way &mdash; your knowledge of the facts, techniques, and rules of discrete mathematics and Python programming.
+- Equip a learner to solve new problems in the field of discrete structures by applying &mdash; in a new way &mdash; their knowledge of the facts, techniques, and rules of discrete mathematics and Python programming.

 Building on the Python functions in the textbooks, practical assignments invite